-On behalf of the Executive and Management teams at the Ann Arbor Area Transportation Authority (TheRide), we are pleased to submit this 2021 Draft Budget for review by our riders, stakeholders, and Board of Directors.
+On behalf of the Executive and Management teams at the Ann Arbor Area Transportation Authority (TheRide), we are pleased to submit this 2021 Recommended Budget for review by our riders, stakeholders, and Board of Directors.

 2021 is certain to bring challenges and opportunities as TheRide continues to execute its COVID-19 Recovery Plan enacted this year.
-The draft budget supports new priorities to protect the health and safety of employees and the public, to provide essential transportation during the pandemic, and to prepare for service restoration and recovery after.
-Public and employee health, service restoration, and long-term financial resilience are key themes in this draft budget.
+The recommended budget supports new priorities to protect the health and safety of employees and the public, to provide essential transportation during the pandemic, and to prepare for service restoration and recovery after.
+Public and employee health, service restoration, and long-term financial resilience are key themes in this recommended budget.

-The 2021 draft budget has been prepared in accordance with the Michigan Uniform Budgeting and Accounting Act of 1968, Generally Accepted Accounting Principles (GAAP), and Board Governance Policies.
+The 2021 recommended budget has been prepared in accordance with the Michigan Uniform Budgeting and Accounting Act of 1968, Generally Accepted Accounting Principles (GAAP), and Board Governance Policies.
 The Board has delegated to the Chief Executive Officer (CEO) the responsibility to prepare a balanced budget which achieves the Board's objectives ("Ends") and avoids deficit spending and fiscal jeopardy.
 The budget achieves both requirements while positioning TheRide to continue providing excellent service to our communities and constituents.
-A recommended budget for adoption will be presented to the Board of Directors in September 2020.
+This recommended budget is presented to the Board of Directors for consideration of adoption.